surgiie/laravel-blade-cli/README.md

 `composer global require surgiie/laravel-blade-cli`

 ## Use

-As an example, let's say you have a file named `person.yml` in your current directory with the following content:
+Let's say you have a file named `person.yml` in your current directory with the following content:

 ```yaml
 name: {{ $name }}